Hallelujah (Panic! at the Disco song): Background

 'my sinners', and I'm a fellow sinner, and so I think that's a little special little throw-out to them."
 Urie later stated, "When you have to own up to your mistakes, you know, praise that; as long as you take responsibility for your actions, everything else seems it can fall into place if you have that same attitude, so, that's really what it was, it's kind of a play on just, 'yeah, you know, hallelujah, I'm not a sinner', but we are, I mean the song is definitely about that".

 The opening of the song is taken from the Chicago song "Questions 67 and 68".

-It is the band's first song since the departure of drummer Spencer Smith.
-Despite the song being released during Dallon Weekes's tenure in the band, it is unknown if he recorded bass on the song.

 The song was performed live for the first time at the 7th annual Shorty Awards on Monday, April 20, 2015.
 At the Shorty Awards, the band also performed the single "Miss Jackson".
 The band also performed the single at the 2015 Alternative Press Music Awards along with a cover of "Bohemian Rhapsody" by Queen.